Sealing Marble Shower Tile & Grout

 You'd have to leave a leaky bottle of something sitting on the marble tile for it to ever have a chance of staining.

-And even if it did, marble stains can be removed
+And even if it did stain, marble stains can be removed

 in nearly every case.
 Some people mistakenly believe

-that the reason to seal shower tile is to prevent water absorption.
-No... also not the case.
+that the reason to seal shower tile is to prevent the shower water from absorbing.
+No... also not the case (with one exception... see below).

-Water may absorb into the marble or travertine tile some while showering, but it quickly evaporates and does not cause any problems.You don't gain any real benefit by applying a sealer
+Some water may absorb into the marble or travertine tile while showering, but it quickly evaporates and does not cause any problems.You don't gain any real benefit by applying a sealer

 risk creating unwanted problems by sealing a stone in a wet environment.